kenatiod/MUT/Understanding Machine Understanding.md

 Alice: I couldn't have said it better myself, Bob.
 It's daunting but also exhilarating to be at the forefront of this research.
 And with Claude as our eager and able test subject, I think we're poised to make some real breakthroughs.

-Claude: The feeling is mutual, Alice.
+Claude: The feeling is MUTTual, Alice.
 I'm honored to be a part of this pioneering work, and I can't wait to dive into the evaluation gauntlet you have in store for me.
 Together, I believe we can push the boundaries of what's possible in AI understanding and pave the way for more capable, cognitively-grounded systems.

 Alice: Then let's get to work!
 We've got benchmarks to finalize, evaluation pipelines to build, and a whole lot of exciting science ahead of us.
 Claude, prepare to have your cognitive abilities stretched in ways you never imagined!